Connor64/ica-fault-extractor/README.md

 ```
 The bulk of the program is included in `EditorWindow.java` and is thoroughly documented.

+To create a standalone program, you will need to build the application as an executable .jar file.
+This process will depend on the IDE you are using.

 If you need technical support with the program, feel free to reach out to me at `jconnorcolbert@gmail.com`.